 Working as a sea kayak guide is a fun and rewarding experience!
 Guides often have the opportunity to travel, work with a variety of ages and skill levels, and help to create lasting memories.

 Swiftwater Rescue Technician (SRT1) training is designed to help prepare you for emergency situations that occur in moving water.
 It is a 3-day intensive, hands-on course that includes classroom time and on-water scenarios.
-Class is taught by certified Rescue 3 International instructors.
+The class is taught by certified Rescue 3 international instructors.

 - To develop a sense of confidence and necessary skills for fire and rescue personnel in dealing with swiftwater situations.

 - To train the student in utilization and adaptation of standard rescue gear in swiftwater situations.

 - To train the student in usage of innovative rescue equipment in swiftwater situations.

 Upon completion of this course the student will:

 - Have a sound working knowledge of swiftwater dynamics and water-related physiology.

 - Be able to recognize and treat the signs and symptoms of specific medical problems related to water accidents.